Vyral/base-template/_posts/2018-08-15-tulsa-foodie-episode-1-we-hope-to-see-you-at-wildbrew-on-august-25.md

 ---
 layout: post
-title: We Hope to See You at WildBrew on August 25
+title: '“Tulsa Foodie” Episode 1: We Hope to See You at WildBrew on August 25'
 date: 2018-08-15 20:34:00
 tags:
 excerpt: >-